Drew Petzing: Cleveland Browns (second stint)

 On January 24, 2020, Petzing returned to the Cleveland Browns and was hired as their tight ends coach under head coach Kevin Stefanski.
 Petzing missed the team's week 12 game against the Jacksonville Jaguars in 2020 due to the birth of his child.
 He missed the team's wild card playoff game against the Pittsburgh Steelers on January 10, 2021, due to COVID-19 protocols.

+Arizona Cardinals

+On February 19, 2023, Petzing was hired as the offensive coordinator for the Arizona Cardinals under head coach Jonathan Gannon.